Do I need to prepare in any way in advance?

 What happens if it rains?

 All the venues are outdoors with limited shelter.
 We will press ahead with the evening unless the weather is particularly inclement.
-In these cases you will be contacted by us if we feel it is not possible to go ahead.
+In these cases we will contact you if we feel it is not possible to go ahead.
 Please remember to bring appropriate wet weather gear just in case, even if the outlook is ok.
 The birds will often sing despite bad weather so we do see this as an all weather experience.

 What will we be eating and drinking?